preloader

 This guide shows you how to use the Message Queuing Telemetry Transport (MQTT) protocol with Microcks.
 MQTT is a standard messaging protocol for the Internet of Things (IoT).
 It is used today in a wide variety of industries, such as automotive, manufacturing, telecommunications, oil and gas, etc.

 Microcks supports MQTT as a protocol binding for AsyncAPI.
-That means that Microcks is able to connect to a MQTT broker for publishing mock messages as soon as it receives a valid AsyncAPI Specification and to connect to any MQTT broker in your organization to check that flowing messages are compliant to the schema described within your specification.
+That means that Microcks can connect to an MQTT broker for publishing mock messages as soon as it receives a valid AsyncAPI Specification and to any MQTT broker in your organization to check that flowing messages are compliant with the schema described within your specification.

 Let’s start! 🚀